elikoller/OD3DU/README.md

 bash scripts/gt_annotations/scan3r_gt_annotations.sh
 ```
 This will create a pixel-wise and patch-level ground truth annotations for each query image.
 These files will be saved  to "{Data_ROOT_DIR}/files/gt_projection and "{Data_ROOT_DIR}/files/patch_anno only for the eval and train set tho
+this also directly computes the boundingboxes for the objects in the projections for every scan

+while it migh be confusing the ground truth for the reference is actually the data we already have provided: our assumption is that we have the mesh -> so there for the reference scans we will actually compute with them. for the rescans however this is the actual ground truth which we will also use for comparison later on